Healthier Fudgy Pumpkins Brownies.

 Easy Healthy Fudgy Pumpkin Brownies.

 When you are ready to begin, add all the ingredients for the pumpkin filling into a bowl using a hand-held- mixer, mix well together, set aside.
-Melt the chocolate, set aside.
-Then the combination begins…
+Melt the chocolate, and mix brownie batter, set aside.
+Then combine the Pumpkin purée and brownie batter, bake and enjoy.

 I am glad I waited and made this fudgy pumpkin brownies; it’s worth the wait.
 What’s so rewarding is that I made everything from scratch, yippee!
 Call it a labor of love. 🙂Print